-Loveless was the first African American junior and senior high in Montgomery, Alabama,.
-It was founded by Henry Loveless an African American that beat the odds and got an education and became a businessman during the late 1800’s and early 1900’s.
-Loveless had its first graduating class in 1940.
+Established and opening in 1923, the Loveless School was the first African American junior and senior high school in Montgomery, Alabama.
+It was founded by Henry Loveless, an African-American male that beat the odds and got an education for himself.
+Henry became a businessman during the late 1800’s and early 1900’s.
+The school has a current student body count of 490 and had its first graduating class in 1940.

-Henry Allen Loveless
+Henry Allen Loveless Marker